 Finally, do not be deceived by cost.
 A training course several hundred pounds cheaper than the rest is likely to be lacking something crucial – good quality training materials, experienced trainers, training time, or training space, all essential components for an effective and fulfilling PRINCE2 training experience.

-Finally, don’t forget the old adage: “if it seems too good to be true, it probably is”.
+Don’t forget the old adage: “if it seems too good to be true, it probably is”.